jpcastillog/compressed-binary-tries/README.md

 ## Building the code
 The code was tested in ubuntu 20.04 and gcc 9.3.0 version.
 The code has dependencies on the [**sdsl**](https://github.com/simongog/sdsl-lite) library.

-To build the code in linux sistems, run the following comands:
+To build the code in linux sistems, run the following commands:

     mkdir build
     make